codingismycraft/VimMyTools/README.md

 - **Execute**: While in normal mode, press `<leader>r` to run the current Python file.
   - If the file is part of a test suite, it will run the test under the cursor or the entire suite.

   - For non-test Python files, it executes the complete script.

 - **Debugging**: Use breakpoints in your code to facilitate debugging during execution.

+### How `make` is running and passing command line arguments.

+After pressing `<leader>r`, Vim will insert the `make` command into the command line.
+You will then have the option to press `Enter` to execute it or `Escape` to cancel.
+If you need to include command-line arguments, you can add them at this stage in the command prompt.
+Should you press `Escape`, the most recent `makeprg` will be retained in memory, meaning it will be used if you run the `make` command again later.
+You can still provide command-line arguments at that point if necessary.

 ## Installation